-In addition to the provisions described above, should the Board determine, in its sole discretion, that one of our executive officers or other employees subject to the policy committed an act or omission during the course of their employment with the Company that gives rise to a material adverse effect on the financial condition or reputation of the Company, and such act or omission constituted:

-- willful, knowing or intentional violation of any of the Company's rules or any applicable legal or regulatory requirements, or - fraud or other illegal conduct, then the Board will determine whether the Company should seek to recover from that employee up to 100% (as determined by the Board in its sole discretion as appropriate based on the conduct involved) of the incentive compensation received by that employee from the Company during the three completed fiscal years immediately preceding the date the Board becomes aware of such material adverse effect, and not just the excess of what would have been paid to the employee under an accounting restatement as described above.
+The General Clawback Policy provides that in the event the Board determines, in its sole discretion, that one of our executive officers or other employees subject to the policy committed an act or omission during the course of their employment with us that gives rise to a material adverse effect on our financial condition or reputation, and such act or omission (i) constituted willful, knowing or intentional violation of any of our rules or any applicable legal or regulatory requirements, or (ii) constituted fraud or other illegal conduct, then the Board shall determine whether we should seek to recover from that executive officer or employee up to 100% (as determined by the Board in its sole discretion as appropriate based on the conduct involved) of the incentive compensation received by that executive officer or employee during the three completed fiscal years immediately preceding the date the Board becomes aware of such material adverse effect.
+The General Clawback Policy includes language to prohibit the recovery of the same incentive compensation for the same events under both policies.

-For purposes of the policy, incentive compensation means any compensation that is granted, earned or vested based wholly or in part on the attainment of a financial reporting or stock price measure determined and presented in accordance with the accounting principles used in preparing the Company's financial statements, including annual bonuses and other short- and long-term cash incentives and equity-based awards.
+For purposes of the General Clawback Policy, incentive compensation means any compensation that is granted, earned or vested based wholly or in part on the attainment of a financial reporting or stock price measure determined and presented in accordance with the accounting principles used in preparing the Company's financial statements, including annual bonuses and other short- and long-term cash incentives and equity-based awards.